 Clinicals usually begin at 6:30 a.m., but may be earlier or later depending on the individual clinical sites.
+Clinicals may be any time of the day or night, including weekends.
 Students are required to spend the time designated by the GBELPN in each clinical area.
 Students are responsible for their own transportation to and from the clinical site.